Our Version of Events

-Our Version of Events is the debut studio album by Scottish recording artist Emeli Sandé.
+Our Version of Events is the debut studio album by Scottish singer Emeli Sandé.
 The album was released on 13 February 2012 by Virgin Records, following Sandé's winning of the Critics' Choice Award at the BRIT Awards 2012.
 Though Our Version of Events is her first album release, Sandé has been active in the industry since 2009, most notably appearing on singles by Chipmunk ("Diamond Rings") and Wiley ("Never Be Your Woman").
 The album features R&B, soul and pop music.

 Sandé began working with Alicia Keys for the album, and for Keys' upcoming album.
 She also expressed interest in working with Nicki Minaj on the album.
 Naughty Boy was a major collaboration with Sandé from the day she began creating music professionally.
 She wrote every track on the album, saying that the key to a good song when writing is using "honesty" and "raw emotion".
 Upon release of the album, Sandé's vocal ability was compared to the likes of Aretha Franklin, Whitney Houston, Beyoncé, Annie Lennox, Tracy Chapman, Nina Simone, Joni Mitchell and Lauryn Hill.
 Madonna also expressed interest in Sandé's music.

 "Heaven" was released in August 2011 as the first single from the album, charting at number two on the UK Singles Chart and later became an international success, charting within the top ten in many European countries.
 Sandé released "Read All About It" with Professor Green in November 2011, which resulted in her writing "Read All About It, Pt.
 III".
 "Daddy" was released in November 2011, charting at number 21 on the UK Singles Chart and also becoming an international success.
 "Easier in Bed", a non-album promotional single was released onto iTunes in December 2011.
 "Next to Me" was the third single released, and became a global hit, entering the UK Singles Chart at number two and the Irish Singles Chart at number one.
 "My Kind of Love" was released as the fourth single from the album in June 2012, with Sandé appearing on The Voice UK to promote the single.
 Upon release, the album debuted at number one on the UK Albums Chart and remained at the top spot for five non-consecutive weeks.
 The British Phonographic Industry certified the album 2× Platinum, making it the fastest selling album by a British recording artist since Susan Boyle's I Dreamed a Dream (2009).
-The album also debuted at number two on the Irish Albums Chart.
+It was later certified 8× Platinum.
+The album also peaked at number one on the Irish Albums Chart.